-Where the Shelters Are Full and the Skyscrapers Are Vacant
+Why Manhattan’s Skyscrapers Are Empty

 Jenny Schuetz: Democrats hear the ‘yes in my backyard’ message

 Third, and most important, the most expensive housing markets, such as San Francisco and Los Angeles, haven’t built nearly enough homes for the middle class.
 As urban living has become too expensive for workers, many of them have either stayed away from the richest, densest cities or moved to the south and west, where land is cheaper.
 This is a huge loss, not only for individual workers, but also for these metros, because denser cities offer better matches between companies and workers, and thus are richer and more productive overall.
-Instead of expanding as they grow richer, New York City, Los Angeles, and the Bay Area are all shrinking.
+Instead of growing as they grow richer, New York City, Los Angeles, and the Bay Area are all shrinking.

 Across the country, the supply of housing hasn’t kept up with population growth.
 Single-family-home sales are stuck at 1996 levels, even though the United States has added 60 million people—or two Texases—since the mid-’90s.
 The undersupply of housing has become one of the most important stories in economics in the past decade.
 It explains why Americans are less likely to move, why social mobility has declined, why regional inequality has increased, why entrepreneurship continues to fall, why wealth inequality has skyrocketed, and why certain neighborhoods have higher poverty and worse health.